/terms/breadcrumb-list · 4 min read · foundational

 What is BreadcrumbList Schema?

 BreadcrumbList1 is the schema.org JSON-LD type that declares the hierarchical path from a site's root to the current page.
 It is a flat ordered list of ListItem entries, each with a position, a display name, and (usually) a URL.
-The list is what powers Google's breadcrumb rich result in the SERP and what AI search engines parse to understand where a page sits in a site's topical structure.
+The list powers Google's breadcrumb rich result in the SERP and provides what practitioners hypothesize AI search engines use to infer where a page sits in a site's topical structure (observed behavior, not vendor-documented).

 Minimum viable BreadcrumbList payload